What Is Pier Foundation?

 Other Design Details of Pier Foundation:

-The following are the steps involved in the design of drilled piers or drilled caissons:
+The following are the steps involved in the pier foundation design example and the design of drilled piers or drilled caissons:

 - The loads coming on top of the foundation are calculated.
 The weight of the pier is not usually included.